On the estimation of spatial density from mobile network operator data: Problem Formulation

-For the sake of completeness, we briefly illustrate hereafter how the assignment matrix $\bm P$ can be derived from the cell footprints $\bm s_i$'s.
-In the more general OV method \cite{moblocworkingpaper}, the variable $s_{ij}$ are called ``signal dominance" and are derived from the predicted strength of the radio signal (power received for cell $i$ at tile $j$) through a logistic transformation.
-The model assumes that a cell is selected randomly with a probability that is proportional to the \emph{relative} signal dominance over the other concurrent cells in the same tile, leading to
+The emission matrix $\bm P$ plays the role of a known input parameter to the estimation problem.
+Its value must be determined from the cell data in output from the geolocation module (ref. to Fig. \ref{fig:workflow}).
+To this aim, a natural choice is to follow the approach first proposed by \cite{moblocworkingpaper} and later adopted by other work \cite{salgado21,essnetWPIdeliverableI3}.
+This model assumes that a mobile phone in tile $j$ selects cell $i$ with a probability that is proportional to its signal dominance \emph{relative} to the other concurrent cells in the same tile, formally:

-The OF method can be considered as a particularization of the more general OV approach.
-With OF, an on/off coverage model is assumed: the variables $s_{ij}$'s are binary and all cells covering tile $j$ have the same probability of being selected, therefore the non-zero elements of \eqref{eq:s2p} take fractional values: with $k_j \eqdef \sum_n{s_{nj}}$ denoting the (integer) number of concurrent cells at point $j$.